 This happens more than you probably realize.
 Unfortunately, most web designers aren’t great at digital marketing, and most marketing folks can’t design a website.
 Because of that, the website is usually not optimized, and definitely not ready to be promoted.

-By the way, one of the benefits of using an agency is that your website designer and digital marketing specialist usually work within close proximity of each other.
+By the way, one of the benefits of using an digital marketing or SEO agency is that your website designer and digital marketing specialist usually work within close proximity of each other.
 If, and when your resources allow, you should consider working with an agency that houses all of the digital marketing services you’ll need.

 This quick website launch checklist is for any business owner who is launching a new website or a redesigned one.